 - a.
-Complainant notifies of withdrawal of complaint or allegations; - b.
-Respondent is no longer enrolled or employed by the district; or - c.
+The complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - b.
+The respondent is no longer enrolled or employed by the district; or - c.
 Specific circumstances prevent the district from gathering evidence sufficient to reach a determination. - 2.
 If dismissed, the district must promptly send written notice of the dismissal and reasons for dismissal. - 3.
 Dismissal decisions are appealable (see below). - 4.
 If the formal complaint is not dismissed upon receipt, the Title IX Coordinator must initiate the grievance process. - B. Basic Requirements Applicable to the Grievance Process.
 Each local Title IX grievance process must: - 1.
 Treat complainants and respondents equitably, as described above (see the beginning of this section).

 - 2. Require an objective evaluation of all relevant evidence, including an expectation that all individuals involved in the grievance process on behalf of the district must avoid prejudgment of the facts and allegations. - 3.
 Provide that credibility determinations may not be based on person's status as a complainant, respondent, or witness. - 4.
 Not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - 5.
 Require that any individual designated by a district as a Title IX Coordinator, investigator, decision-maker, or any person designated to facilitate an informal resolution process not have a conflict of interest or a bias for or against complainants or respondents generally or an individual complainant or respondent. - 6.
-Disallow any person from performing more than one role as investigator, decision-maker, or appeal decision-maker in the same case.
-In addition, the Title IX Coordinator cannot serve as the decision-maker or appeal authority.
-[Correction made in this paragraph on 9/29/20.] - 7.
+Disallow any person from performing more than one role as investigator, decisionmaker, appeal decision-maker or facilitator of informal resolution in the same case.
+In addition, the Title IX Coordinator cannot serve as the decision-maker or appeal authority. - 7.
 Include a presumption that the respondent is not responsible for the alleged conduct until a determination of responsibility is made at the conclusion of the grievance process. - 8.
 Provide for investigations, determinations of responsibility, and appeal procedures that are consistent with the Title IX regulations. - 9.
-State whether the standard of evidence to be used to determine responsibility is the preponderance of the evidence standard or the clear and convincing evidence standard, and then apply the same standard of evidence to all formal complaints and to all allegations of Title IX sexual harassment. - P - 10.
+State whether the standard of evidence to be used to determine responsibility is the preponderance of the evidence standard or the clear and convincing evidence standard, and then apply the same standard of evidence to all formal complaints and to all allegations of Title IX sexual harassment. - 10.
 Ensure that the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rest on the school district and its agents, and not on the parties. - 11.
 Include reasonably prompt time frames for the conclusion of the grievance process, including reasonably prompt time frames for filing and resolving appeals and conducting any informal resolution processes.
-There must also be a process that allows for the temporary delay of the grievance process or the limited extension of time frames for good cause.

-12. Include the procedures and permissible bases for the complainant and respondent to appeal.
+There must also be a process that allows for the temporary delay of the grievance process or the limited extension of time frames for good cause. - 12.
+Include the procedures and permissible bases for the complainant and respondent to appeal.